flatland-association/flatland-book/getting-started/prize-and-metrics.md

 - The **return** is the sum of rewards your agents accumulate during each episode.
 - These returns are then **averaged** across all the evaluation episodes that take place for each submission.
-- To **normalize** this mean return, we scale it so that it stays in the range [-1.0, 0.0].
+- To **normalize** this mean return, we scale it so that it stays in the range $[-1.0, 0.0]$.
 This makes it possible to compare results between environments of different dimensions.

 In code:

 ```python
 normalized_reward = cumulative_reward / (self.env._max_episode_steps * self.env.get_num_agents())
 ```

+- In Round 2, we add `+1.0` to the normalized reward to make it positive.
+It is then in the range [0.0, 1.0].

 The episodes finish when all the trains have reached their target, or when the maximum number of time steps is reached.
 Therefore: